 Sure, $30 million is not $1.5 billion.
-That is what her husband is rumoured to be worth.
+That is what her husband is rumored to be worth.
 But is he?
-Or is it just rumour?
+Or is it just rumor?

 Mark founded the company, Zynga, which he named after his dead bulldog, in 2007 with a bunch of other people.
 He received tens of millions of dollars in venture capital money to fund his company and the initial success of the venture is credited to his alliance with Facebook where he had developed an app that was very successfully used by Facebookers.
 One of his games, FarmVille was the first to reach 10 million daily active users on Facebook – according to Wikipedia.

 But Zynga and Facebook would ultimately have a falling out over monetization and credits, etcetera.

 To make a long story short, Mark’s company went on to raise more than $1 billion in an initial public offering in 2011.
 Things were looking up for a while but within two years, they started laying off employees, and closing offices across the U.S. They also started to lose customers and investors, who, according to their Wikipedia profile, began devaluing the company.
 Mark, who has been described by some as a little hard to work with, stepped down from day to day operations in the wake of several upper management defections and resignations.
 There was even a lawsuit after an employee was accused of stealing trade secrets and taking them to another rival company.

 To make matters headier, the Wikipedia profile claims that “Zynga said that it planned to sell its headquarters in San Francisco, a property last assessed at over $238 million.”
 This sounds like they are in some serious financial trouble.